How to Choose Your First Chef Knife

 End-grain wood or thick NSF plastic.
 Avoid bamboo, glass, or granite.

-No. A $50 knife that's properly maintained will outperform a $300 knife that's dull or poorly balanced.
+No. An affordable knife that's properly maintained will outperform an expensive knife that's dull or poorly balanced.
 Maintenance and comfort matter more than price.

 Not at first.
 A single 8-inch chef knife handles 90% of kitchen tasks.
 Add specialty knives only after you've mastered your chef knife and identified specific needs.